onap/oom/docs/sections/guides/deployment_guides/oom_customize_overrides.rst

 - enabled: true → enables Ingress using: Nginx (when SM disabled), Istio IngressGateway (when SM enabled)
 - enable_all: true → enables Ingress configuration in each component
+- provider: "..." → sets the Ingress provider (ingress, istio, gw-api)
+- ingressClass: "" → Ingress class (only for provider "ingress"): e.g. nginx, traefik
+- ingressSelector: "" → Selector (only for provider "istio") to match with the ingress pod label "istio=ingress"
+- commonGateway: "" → optional: common used Gateway (for Istio, GW-API) and http(s) listener names
 - virtualhost.baseurl: "simpledemo.onap.org" → sets globally the URL for all Interfaces set by the components, resulting in e.g. "aai-api.simpledemo.onap.org", can be overwritten in the component via: ingress.baseurlOverride
 - virtualhost.preaddr: "pre-" → sets globally a prefix for the Application name for all Interfaces set by the components,